 my only issue with this power supply can get a little noisy at times when it is under heavy usage.
 If you have your headphones on then you won’t hear it at all, but I still think it’s something you should know.

 Note: I really would not recommend going anything lower than 750 watts due to this build using a considerable amount of power.
 This also hampers you ability to upgrade in the future, you might as well spend a few extra dollars now rather than having to replace your whole Power Supply later.

 Now we come to the piece that this whole build literally revolves around.
 Nvidias most recent video card, The GTX 1070 (won’t find a better card for the money!).
-For this build, I chose the MSI GTX 1070 8gbs graphics card SC (Super Clocked) and this thing literally destroys any game in its path.
+For this build, I chose the EVGA GTX 1070 8gbs graphics card SC (Super Clocked) and this thing literally destroys any game in its path.

 Since this card comes Super Clocked, you get a video card that comes fully maxed out and ready to perform at its peak.
 The GTX 1070 is also ready for VR which stands for virtual reality if that’s something you’re interested in.

 Considering that this is a top tier graphics card you will be able to use this thing for years before having to upgrade and if you do SLI (Two graphics cards), you will be in an even better position.